 Shoppers also spent more time in stores.
 For example, in electronics stores, they typically spent between 35 minutes and 1.5 hours on Black Friday compared to 25 minutes on an average day in November.
 Shopping malls showed a similar increase in visit duration compared to the average day in November.6

-To get deeper insight into store visits performance, visit the Ads Help Center and learn about two new distance and location reports coming soon that will help you understand where your store visits come from.
+To get deeper insight into store visits performance, visit the AdWords Help Center and learn about two new distance and location reports coming soon that will help you understand where your store visits come from.

 Source: Official Google Webmasters Blog